shizuo-kaji/PairedImageTranslation/README.md

 where ?? denotes the date_time automatically assigned for the output of the training.
 The converted images will be found under "converted".

-You can also use this trained model to denoise other images under "testImg" with a similar noise characteristics
+You can also use this trained model to denoise any other images placed under "testImg" with a similar noise characteristics
 ```
 python convert.py -cw 512 -ch 512 -b 10 -it dcm -R testImg -o converted -m result/??/gen_50.npz -a result/??/args
 ```